onnx/onnx/docs/IR.md

 ONNX currently does not define a sparse tensor type.

-#### Tensor shapes
+#### Static tensor shapes

-In addition to element type, tensors have shape.
-A tensor shape is a list of records that define whether the tensor is a vector, a matrix, or a higher-dimensional value.
+In addition to element type, tensor types have a **static** shape.
+The static shape of a tensor variable is related to, but different from, the runtime (dynamic) shape of a tensor value.
+A static tensor shape is a list of records that indicates whether the tensor is a vector, a matrix, or a higher-dimensional value.
 For example, a 100x100 matrix has the shape [100,100].

-The shape record is defined by 'TensorShapeProto':
+The static shape is defined by 'TensorShapeProto':

 ```
 message TensorShapeProto {